robrich/angular-tutorial/src/chapters/chapter02-new-project.md

     ng new ngws --style scss --routing
     ```

-1. If you want to see the other ng new options, run
+1. If you want to see the other ng new options or any Angular CLI command append the --help

     ```bash
     ng new --help